ValgulNecron/ValgulNecron/README.md

 ### Hi there

 - How to reach me: on discord valgul (260706120086192129) or on signal valgul
-- I know rust, c#, js, html, css, php and vb.
+- I know rust, c#, c.
 I also know how to use docker, linux, windows.
 And other networking stuff

 - About me :
 A French guy that loves video game, cybersecurity, and other computer science thing, and watch manga and read anime.
 Yuri is good for the soul.